 Morecambe Townscape Heritage Initiative 2 - A View For Eric

-A View for Eric
+Morecambe THI 2 - A View For Eric

 The Morecambe Townscape Heritage Initiative (THI 2) – ‘A View for Eric’ is a five year Heritage Lottery Fund (HLF) programme to help improve the Victorian and art deco buildings in the heart of the town and some of the streets and spaces surrounding them.

-The Morecambe Townscape Heritage Initiative 2 - A View for Eric (THI2) launched in May 2012.
-THI2 - A View for Eric is a five year Heritage Lottery Fund (HLF) programme to help improve the Victorian and art deco buildings in the heart of the town and some of the streets and spaces surrounding them.
+The second Morecambe Townscape Heritage Initiative - 'A View for Eric' (THI2) launched in May 2012.
+'A View for Eric' is a five year programme to help improve the Victorian and art deco buildings in the heart of the town and some of the streets and spaces surrounding them.

 Funding of £1.248 million has been made available towards this project from the Heritage Lottery Fund and Lancaster City Council.

 THI2 continues the success of the first Morecambe THI, which saw the restoration of key listed buildings such as the Midland Hotel and Mona House, along with almost 70 residential and commercial properties throughout Poulton.